CoReACTER/coreacter.github.io/posts/20250916_dreaming_of_a_positive_science_classroom.md

 At this point, with many moments of laughter, mis-steps, and beauty shared, the whole class had established intimacy.
 My group believed that our dancers would follow us, trust us, and launch themselves into our field trip dance adventure.
 And we were right.
-I still cherish the memory of contact improv-ing on the side of a busy Manhattan street.
+I still cherish the memory of dancing wildly on the side of a busy Manhattan street.
 We took a leap of faith, landed on our feet, and found joy in it.

 ### Towards the Sweet Spot
 Finally, I'll give the example of a good STEM course -- in fact, the most impactful engineering course I've taken.
 It was "Engineering for Sustainable Development", which I took as part of my Sustainable Engineering minor.
-It was led by a Professional Engineer who taught as an adjunct in his spare time.
+It was led by a licensed Professional Engineer who taught as an adjunct in his spare time.
 To accommodate the professor's schedule, the class was held 7:00-9:30 PM once a week, by which time I was often ready to sleep.
 It wasn't a required course for any major, meaning that everyone in the class had higher priorities.
 On paper, it looked like the class would be a disaster, filled with empty chairs and empty stares.